sashel/laminar_sim_opm/README.md

 ### Construct the OPM-MEG arrays

 Create OPM-MEG arrays across inter-sensor distances, number of measurement axes for a default scalp-sensor offset of 6.5 mm.
 Simulated data consists of 200 trials of 1 second each, sampled at a rate of 200/sec.
+The anonymised headcast MRI and head model surface meshes as well as a mid-cortical surface can be found in the data zip folder.

     prepare_opm(<PROJECT_DIR>/DATA_DIR>)